undergroundwires/AsyncClipboardService/README.md

 ```

 ## Recommended usage
-However, it's recommended to use `WindowsClipboardService` with a timeout strategy, as it'll then wait for the thread that blocks the windows api instead of failing.
+However, it's recommended to use `WindowsClipboardService` with a timeout strategy, as it'll then wait (in a spinning state) for the thread that blocks the windows api instead of failing.
 You can activate the timeout strategy by setting it in the constructor:

 ```c#
             var clipboardService = new WindowsClipboardService(timeout:TimeSpan.FromMilliseconds(200));